sobamask22/CarSales-PowerBI/README.md

 # CarSales-PowerBI

 ## Project Overview:
-This project uses the Vehicle Sales and Market Trends Dataset to provide insights into the automotive resale market.
-The dataset shows the transactional and vehicle-specific information, including model, condition rating, Manheim Market Report (MMR) values, sale prices, sale dates and more.
-This information is valuable to those who want to view year over year % growth (YoY%) , sales trends, market values vs company sales(profits),etc. ((context and goals. speak from the pov of a data analyst.))
+This car sales uses the Vehicle Sales and Market Trends Dataset to provide insights into the automotive resale market.
+The dataset shows the transactional and vehicle-specific information, which includes model, condition rating, Manheim Market Report(MMR) values, sale prices, sale dates and more.
+This information is valuable to those who want to view year over year % growth(YoY% , sales trends, market values, brand specific, etc.
+The goal is to use visualization tools as well as calculated measures to show business specific data in revenue and sales.
+These insights give...

 ## Data Structure: